thomasekyle/jekyll-now/about.md

 ### More Information

-I have three cats, and there names are Brent, Mr.Fox, and Arya.
+My girlfriend and I have three cats, and there names are Brent, Mr.Fox, and Arya.

 ### Contact me